 Roughly 50% of adults over 75 live with hearing thresholds that can interfere with everyday communication and reduce quality of life if unmanaged or developed later in life.
 This typically corresponds to a hearing threshold above 40 dB HL, often requiring hearing aids or other interventions to manage.

-3. Hearing loss becomes noticeable for most people after age 40 (source)
+3. Hearing loss becomes noticeable for most people after age 40

 Image Source

-What is the average age for hearing loss?
-Generally, people hear well into their 30s, averaging just 10-15 decibels of hearing loss (dB HL).
-But once people reach their 40s, hearing—especially at higher pitches like 2000 Hz and above—starts to decline more quickly.
-The drop becomes steeper with each passing decade, especially at 4000 and 8000 Hz.
+When looking at the average age for hearing loss, most people hear well throughout their 30s, averaging just 10-15 decibels of hearing loss (dB HL).
+But once people reach their 40s, hearing starts to decline more quickly, especially at higher pitches like 2000 Hz and above.

-1. From middle age onward, men lose hearing faster than women (source)
+1. From middle age onward, men lose hearing faster than women

 Men show steeper losses than women, especially at 2000 and 4000 Hz, starting in middle age.
 By age 80 and older, men often reach 50-70 dB HL at these frequencies, while women generally have a lower average hearing loss by age, with the gap only narrowing in their late 80s and 90s.

-2. About 14% of U.S. adults ages 20-69 have difficulty with normal speech frequencies (source)
+2. About 14% of U.S. adults ages 20-69 have difficulty with normal speech frequencies

 Hearing loss statistics reveal that in America, nearly 1 in 7 adults between ages 20 and 69 have trouble hearing normal speech frequencies.
 While some of this is due to noise exposure and other risk factors, much of it reflects the early onset of presbycusis, or age-related hearing loss.

-3. Nearly 4 in 10 adults in their 60s have trouble hearing speech sounds (source)
+3. Nearly 4 in 10 adults in their 60s have trouble hearing speech sounds

 Prevalence rises steeply with age.
 Among adults aged 60-69, 39.3% experience measurable difficulty hearing speech, particularly in environments with background noise.
 This marks a turning point where hearing loss can begin to significantly affect daily communication and quality of life for people who previously had no difficulty hearing.

-4. High-pitched sounds are hardest to hear with age, especially after age 90 (source)
+4. High-pitched sounds are hardest to hear with age, especially after age 90

 The sharpest losses occur with very high-pitched sounds, around 8000 hertz.
 By the oldest age groups, men and women both show severe declines, often with equal ability for high-frequency hearing.
 By age 90 and older, high-frequency thresholds average above 60 decibels, and even lower-pitched sounds often require 30-40 decibels more volume to hear clearly.

-5. Up to .03% of children are born with hearing loss (source)
+5. Up to .03% of children are born with hearing loss

 What the Average Hearing Loss by Age Reveals